-Sure that his welcome had expired, he nodded.
+Sure that his welcome had expired, Brannon put up his hands.
 "Ah, s'okay.
 I have business."

 "No, Brannon, wait.
 Where is she?"
 Talesh shaded her eyes.

 "My Scarlett's gone."
-Near to crying for an instant, Talesh looked far off into the distance.
+Talesh looked far off into the distance, sniffled, and blinked away a tear.
 "You were there, Brannon.
-He saw you, I think--before."
+He saw you, I think—before."

 Talesh cared nothing for his own sins, meant to describe her own partner, no doubt dead from an Eradis strike.
 Had she been an early adopter?
 Brannon slowed his breathing.